Why Veterans Choose HBCUs

 10. Xavier University of Louisiana — New Orleans, Louisiana

-Catholic-affiliated HBCU (distinct category, but historically Black).
+Catholic-affiliated HBCU—a distinct category, but historically Black and worth including.
 Pre-med and pharmacy programs are nationally strong.
-Their veteran support leans on their religious mission of service.
+Their veteran support leans into their institutional mission of service, which creates a particular kind of culture.
+New Orleans doesn’t hurt either.
 Tuition: $28,600 annually.

 Yellow Ribbon Coverage at HBCUs

 Probably should have opened with this section, honestly.
-Yellow Ribbon is the reason many private HBCUs suddenly become affordable for veterans, and it’s not intuitive.
+Yellow Ribbon is the reason private HBCUs suddenly become financially realistic for veterans—and the math isn’t obvious until someone walks you through it.

-Public HBCUs have different economics.
-In-state tuition often runs $6,000 to $8,000.
-The GI Bill typically covers that entirely without Yellow Ribbon.
-Out-of-state attendance is pricier—$16,000 to $20,000—and that’s where Yellow Ribbon makes public HBCUs financially competitive with private ones.
+Public HBCUs have different economics entirely.
+In-state tuition often runs $6,000 to $8,000—the GI Bill typically covers that without Yellow Ribbon entering the picture at all.
+Out-of-state is a different story: $16,000 to $20,000, which is where Yellow Ribbon becomes the deciding factor between affordable and not.

-I watched this happen at one school where the Yellow Ribbon commitment got exhausted by October.
-Later applicants had to find alternative funding.
-It’s not a common problem, but it happens.
+I watched this happen at one school where the Yellow Ribbon commitment ran out by October.
+Veterans who applied later had to scramble for alternative funding.
+It doesn’t happen constantly—but it happens.
+Don’t make my mistake of assuming availability without confirming it.

 Veteran Support Services to Look For